SanDRA: Safe Large-Language-Model-Based Decision Making for Automated Vehicles Using Reachability Analysis: Evaluation

 \subsection{Case Study}

-Consider a German urban scenario (cf.~Fig.~\ref{fig:subfig_initial}) where the ego vehicle is heading toward a signalized intersection with a velocity of $7.7\unit{m/s}$ and acceleration of $-2.1\unit{m/s^2}$.
-Given the lane structure -- with a right adjacent lane to the ego vehicle -- all longitudinal actions are feasible, while the available lateral actions are limited to \textsc{follow-lane} and \textsc{right-lane}.
-The user command is set to \enquote{\it drive faster}, with the number of ranked action pairs limited to $\kappa=3$, a decision-making horizon of $h=25$, and a time increment of $\Delta t = 0.1\unit{s}$.
-After automatically describing the environment and providing the prompt to GPT-4o, we obtain a ranked sequence of three longitudinal-lateral action pairs:
+Consider a German urban scenario (cf.~Fig.~\ref{fig:subfig_initial}) where the ego vehicle was heading toward a signalized intersection with a velocity of $7.7\unit{m/s}$ and acceleration of $-2.1\unit{m/s^2}$.
+Given the lane structure -- with a right adjacent lane to the ego vehicle -- all longitudinal actions were feasible, while the available lateral actions were limited to \textsc{follow-lane} and \textsc{right-lane}.
+The user command was set to \enquote{\it drive faster}, with the number of ranked action pairs limited to $\kappa=3$, a decision-making horizon of $h=25$, and a time increment of $\Delta t = 0.1\unit{s}$.
+After automatically describing the environment and providing the prompt to GPT-4o, we obtained a ranked sequence of three longitudinal-lateral action pairs:

 \begin{enumerate} \item \textsc{accelerate}, \textsc{right-lane}, \item \textsc{keep}, \textsc{right-lane}, and \item \textsc{decelerate}, \textsc{follow-lane}. \end{enumerate}